 Beautifully Serene

-The 5,800 square feet space was designed with lower level meeting rooms, lounges, and a kitchen, tucked under the main floor of offices.
-Well, they’re not exactly “offices,” so much as Plexiglas domes arranged in a snaking route on one common expansive wooden surface.
-The desk-bubbles are called “telephone domes,” and help dampen the acoustics in the open atrium space.
+The 5,800-square-foot space was designed with lower-level meeting rooms, lounges, and a kitchen tucked under the main floor of offices.
+Well, they’re not precisely “offices” so much as Plexiglas domes arranged in a snaking route on one joint expansive wooden surface.
+The desk bubbles are called “telephone domes” and help dampen the acoustics in the open atrium space. –Carolyn Cutrone

-Manhattan dwellers are all-too-familiar with tiny spaces, so it’s probably not all too surprising that the designers behind this collapsible workstation are based in New York.
-A team at Taylor and Miller Architecture and Urban Design designed these flexible workstations for a 1,000-square-foot New York City office.
+Manhattan dwellers are all too familiar with tiny spaces, so it’s probably not surprising that the designers behind this collapsible workstation are based in New York.
+A Taylor and Miller Architecture and Urban Design team designed these flexible workstations for a 1,000-square-foot New York City office.
 They function almost like an old-fashioned filing cabinet system.
 Crank them apart, and you have a multi-row office.
 Crank them together, and you’re left with open space.

 Collapsible Workstations